VDA5050/VDA5050/VDA5050_EN.md

 Moving | Any change in the spatial position or orientation of the mobile robot or its components.
 This includes the motion of wheels, load handling devices, or the mobile robot body.
 Driving | The mobile robot is considered to be driving when any component of its velocity vector (translational or rotational) is non-zero.
 Automatic Driving | The mobile robot is driving without human intervention.
 Manual Driving | The mobile robot is driving while under control of a human.

+>Table 4 Definitions of terms used in this document

 # 5 Process and content of communication